For the Love of Beauty

 You will find my current art projects and ideas on praying with art as they unfold in My Latest blog postings.
 In my Shop you will have opportunities to purchase original art and reproductions for sale, inspirational jewelry, and unique prayer cards.

-I love using art to teach and to pray with, and so I am also producing educational materials using my own work or images and ideas from the broader world of classical art to help foster confidence and pleasure in experiencing God through beauty.
+I love using art to teach from and to pray with, and so I am also producing educational materials using my own work or images, and ideas from the broader world of classical art, to help foster confidence and pleasure in experiencing God through beauty.

 “At the sight of beauty, the soul grows wings.”

-My desire is to help people learn how to more deeply engage with an image, to know how to read it so to speak, but in a visual sense, for the purpose of interacting in a personal way.
+My desire is to help people learn how to more deeply engage with an image, to know how to read it so to speak, but in a visual sense, for the purpose of stimulating a more personal, heartfelt interaction that leads to Christ.

 This desire is rooted in the fundamental understanding that Jesus was made Man precisely to make the invisible God, visible, so that man might have a clear way to have an intimate relationship with Him.
 Jesus did not come just so that we might know more information about God, but to be in personal relationship that is experienced in a tangible, sacramental way.